MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 In addition to images binary files, the Image Generator module generates a linker file (``*.lscf``).
 This linker file declares an image section called ``.rodata.images``.
 This section follows the next rules:

-* The files are always listed in same order between two MicroEJ application builds.
+* The files are always listed in same order between two application builds.
 * The section is aligned on the value specified by the Display module property ``imageBuffer.memoryAlignment`` (32 bits by default).
 * Each file is aligned on section alignment value.